 Instructions

-• Prep the Steak: Remove your American Wagyu from the fridge and allow it to reach room temperature for 30 minutes.
+- Prep the Steak: Remove your American Wagyu from the fridge and let it come to room temperature for 30 minutes.

-• Remove Moisture: Pat the steak dry using a paper towel, ensuring you eliminate excess moisture for a perfect sear.
+- Remove Moisture: Pat the steaks dry using a paper towel, ensuring you eliminate excess moisture for a perfect sear.

-• Season: Lightly coat the steak's surface with kosher salt, black pepper, and optional garlic.
-Don't neglect the sides.
-Press the seasoning into the meat.
+- Season: Lightly coat all sides of the steak surface with kosher salt, black pepper, and garlic flakes.
+Press the seasoning into the meat so it sticks.

-• Slice and Serve: Cut your rested Wagyu against the grain with a sharp knife.
+- Slice and Serve: Cut your rested Wagyu against the grain with a sharp knife and enjoy!

 Save This Recipe 💌